corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 ### Interpolative nearest neighbors prediction

+The relative performance of maxmin- and lastfirst-localized models differed on the MIMIC data, somewhat by unit but most significantly by the choice of metric.
+The predictive models performed similarly under the angle distance on the variables of @Lee2015, while lastfirst outperformed maxmin on the same variables under the Gower distance and maxmin outperformed lastfirst under the angle distance on the RT-transformed demographic and diagnosis variables.
+In every case the deterministic samplers outperformed random selection.
+We plot results using the Gower distance and include analogous plots in the Appendix.

 Boxplots of the AUROCs for each cross-validation step are presented in Figure\nbs\ref{fig:knn-mimic}.
-While both landmark procedures yielded stronger results than random selection, lastfirst performed on average slightly worse than maxmin on each data set.
-Importantly, both landmark procedures also yielded more accurate predictions than a basic unweighted nearest-neighbors model, lending support to the modeling approach itself.
-Interestingly, only on the largest data set (the MICU) did increasing the number of landmarks from 36 to 360 appreciably improve predictive accuracy (using all three selection procedures).
+The variation across folds exceeds the variation between sampling procedures, but the superiority of lastfirst is visible and consistent throughout, though in some cases one or both deterministic samplers fail to outperform random selection.
+Notably, for several care units, a basic unweighted nearest-neighbors model outperformed localized models fitted using both samplers.
+This was not the case when using the other two distances.
+Localized predictive models on most units improved performance by incorporating more landmarks, though in no case models on 360 landmarks clearly outperform those on 180 landmarks.

 \begin{figure}
-\includegraphics[width=\textwidth]{../figures/knn-auc-2}
+\includegraphics[width=\textwidth]{../figures/knn-gower-auc-2}
 \caption{
-AUROCs of the interpolative predictive models of mortality in five MIMIC-III care units based on covers constructed using random, maxmin, and lastfirst procedures to generate landmarks.
+AUROCs of the interpolative predictive models of mortality in five MIMIC-III care units based on covers constructed using random, maxmin, and lastfirst procedures under Gower distance on domain-informed variables to generate landmarks.
 Each boxplot summarizes AUROCs from $6 \times 6 = 36$ models, one for each combination of outer and inner fold.
 AUROCs of simple nearest-neighbor predictive models are included for comparison.
 \label{fig:knn-mimic}